Cosmic velocity, density and halo mass function: Insights from deep learning: Theoretical Background

 where $A_s$ is the amplitude of the curvature perturbation, $n_s$ is the spectral index and $k_p$ is the pivot wavenumber.
 The amplitude and the spectral index are fixed by the CMB observations to the values $A_s\simeq 2\times 10^{-9}$ and $n_s \simeq 0.96$ \citep{Planck:2018vyg}.
 We can find the matter power spectrum via the evolution of the scalar Bardeen potential through cosmic time for different modes as \citep{Dodelson:2003ft}

 where $A_{l}$ is the late time matter power spectrum amplitude, $T(k)$ and $D(z)$ are transfer function and growth function, respectively.
-The late time amplitude of matter power spectrum is related to the initial curvature amplitude as $A_l= A_s \times (8\pi^2k_p^{1-n_s})/({25\Omega_m^2H_0^4})$.
-We can obtain the scale of non-linearity which is a function of redshift and mass using the definition of variance $S$
+The late time amplitude of matter power spectrum is related to the initial curvature amplitude as $A_l= A_s \times (8\pi^2k_p^{1-n_s})/({25\Omega_m^2H_0^4})$. \\ {{The growth function is the solution of the equation below, which results from the continuity, Euler and Poisson equations to find out the dynamics of dark matter density contrast defined $\delta_m = \rho_m/\bar{\rho}_m-1$, where $\bar{\rho}_m$ is the mean density of matter: \be \ddot{\delta}_m+2H\dot{\delta}_m - 4\pi G\rho_m \delta_m = 0, \ee where $D(z) = \delta_m / \delta_m (a=1) $ and dot represent the derivative with respect to cosmic time. $\delta_m (a=1)$ is the density contrast at present time, where $a\equiv (1+z)^{-1}$ stands for scale factor normalized to unity at present time.
+The solution of the equation(\ref{eq:growth-diff}) for deep dark matter dominated era is $D(a) \propto a$.
+Accordingly the growth function is a monotonically increasing function with respect to scale factor. }} We can obtain the scale of non-linearity which is a function of redshift and mass using the definition of variance $S$

 where $\tilde{W}(kR)$ is the Fourier transfer of the top-hat window function with smoothing scale $R$ related to the mass scale $M$.
 For the standard cold dark matter model, the variance is a monotonic decreasing function of mass.
-Larger mass corresponds to lower variance scales.
+Larger masses corresponds to lower variance scales.
 This means that by increasing the variance, we will probe the smaller mass scales.
-In this work, we increase the primordial curvature perturbation, which results in a higher variance mimicking the small mass range.
-We will discuss this idea in the simulation section as well.
+In this work, we increase the primordial curvature perturbation, which results in a higher variance mimicking the small mass range. \\ {{On the other hand, equation (\ref{eq:variance}), shows that the amplitude of the variance is also related to the growth function.
+It means that increasing the primordial power spectrum can be mimicked by studying the distribution of matter in later times where the growth function is larger.
+In cosmic history, the evolution of structures and the gravitational instability resulted in the emergence of non-linearity.
+In this case, the information on velocities becomes vital.}} We will discuss this idea in the simulation section as well.
 The number density of dark matter halos $n(M,z)$ can be expressed in terms of variance and the collapse threshold as \citep{Sheth:2001dp}

-where $\bar{\rho}$ is the mean density of matter in the present time, $\nu = (\delta_\text{sc}/\sigma(M))^2$ and $f(\nu)$ is a universal function, related to the first up-crossing statistics in the EST \citep{Nikakhtar:2016bju}.
+where $\bar{\rho}_m$ is the mean density of matter in the present time, $\nu = (\delta_\text{sc}/\sigma(M))^2$ is the height function and $f(\nu)$ is a universal function of $\nu$, related to the first up-crossing statistics in the EST \citep{Nikakhtar:2016bju}.
 For the ellipsoidal collapse, the universality function is given